 • Experience developing and increasing adherence with policies and programs.

 • Experience working effectively with a variety of people and organizations.

 • Fluency in Cantonese, Spanish or other languages commonly spoken in San Francisco besides English.

 The stated desirable qualifications may be used to identify job finalists at the end of the selection process when candidates are referred for hiring.
 Applicants must meet the minimum qualification requirement by the final filing date, unless otherwise noted.

-Candidates are requested to submit a resume and attach it to their application.
-Upload this document as a PDF or Word file, with the naming convention of “YourName-5642ZeroWaste”.
+Candidates are requested to submit a resume and transcript and attach it to their application.
+Upload these documents as a PDF or Word file, under the “Other” tab in the application system.

 How To Apply

 2. Select “Apply” and read and acknowledge the information.

 3. Select either “I am a New User” if you have not previously registered, or “I have Registered Previously”.